Insurance Information

 In Case of an Emergency

 Call 911 or visit the Emergency Room (ER) at your local hospital if you experience a serious injury or life-threatening illness.
-Your deductible for visiting the ER when you are not admitted to the hospital is $250.
+Your deductible for visiting the ER when you are not admitted to the hospital may be $250.
 However, if you are admitted and kept overnight, you will not be subject to the deductible.

 • If you are going for emergency care by yourself, try to go to an urgent care center rather than an emergency room, if possible.
 They can provide you high-quality emergency care but at a lower cost.